Manaslu Base Camp Trek Itinerary

 After an overnight stay at Machha Khola, we head towards the fabulous city of Jagat.
 As we ascend, we hike through the gorge up the river.
 Terrain remains winded up and down.
 Hilly landscapes you witness while crossing Tharo Khola and heading to Khorlbesi.
 From Khaleesi, we hike towards Tatopani.
 You can spot excellent hot, warm water at Tatopani.

-Manaslu Base Camp terrain goes through the Budigandaki River and crosses paths often to reach Jagat.
-Overnight we stay at Jagat.
+The terrain at Manaslu Base Camp passes through the Budigandaki River and often crosses paths to reach Jagat, where we will spend the night.

 Day 06: Trek from Jagat to Deng [1,860m]: 6 - 7 Hrs